hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ## Summary

-This proposal outlines the design specification rosters to support Threshold Signature Scheme (TSS) block signing.
+This proposal outlines the design specification of rosters to support Threshold Signature Scheme (TSS) block signing.
 It details the roster's lifecycle, data storage, API, and necessary changes to associated components within the platform.